genesis-community/blacksmith-genesis-kit/MANUAL.md

 # Base Parameters

-- `ip` - The static IP address of to deploy the Blacksmith broker to.
-This must exist within the static range of the `network`
+- `ip` - The static IP address to deploy the Blacksmith broker to.
+This must exist within the static range of the `network`.

 ## Sizing and Deployment Parameters